 If you’re selling glasses as a part of your optometry business, you may consider putting those products in a prominent place, so that the waiting patients could take a look at them.
 While waiting for an eye exam, the clients might wish to take a look at your offer of frames, so why not keep them in the waiting room?

 This way, you will increase the chances that the people who are coming to your office for optometric exams will also purchase some of the items that you sell.
-A good suggestion is to install beautiful displays for the frames and other items.
+A good suggestion is to install beautiful displays for frames and other things.
 You should put in some mirrors so that the patients could try on the eyewear and see whether they like it.

 Final Word on Optometric Management

 No one ever said that success comes easily.
 You need to do your best to become the best.
 But, even if you provide the patients with fantastic optometry services, your business probably won’t be successful unless you make them feel comfortable in your office.
 Otherwise, they might decide to look for help from someone else.
-Proper optometric management will prevent such scenario from happening.
+Proper optometric management will prevent such a scenario from happening.

 Dr. Nannette Crowell with Cascadia Eye has been dedicated to providing the highest quality of personal eye care, the best-proven technology, and the most comprehensive coverage for your vision.